ibm-cloud-docs/appid/pre-sign-in.md

 | Google | ![Checkmark icon](../../icons/checkmark-icon.svg) | ![Checkmark icon](../../icons/checkmark-icon.svg) | |
 | SAML | | ![Checkmark icon](../../icons/checkmark-icon.svg) | |
 | Custom | | | ![Checkmark icon](../../icons/checkmark-icon.svg) |
-{: caption="Table 1.
-Types of identity information that can be used with each provider" caption-side="top"}
+{: caption="Types of identity information that can be used with each provider" caption-side="top"}

 ### How is Cloud Directory handled?